Skip to main content

 • A lot of questions make the webinar alive

-You’ve understood: the key to a successful webinar is to have people interact during the webinar.
+You’ve understood: that the key to a successful webinar is to have people interact during the webinar.

-But to succeed in doing so, you must reach a critical mass of people attending: in our case, we’ve seen that whenever we have lower than 15 attendees, the webinar fails :
+But to succeed in doing so, you must reach a critical mass of people attending: in our case, we’ve seen that whenever we have fewer than 15 attendees, the webinar fails :

 • Very low engagement

-• Barely any question, so you feel a bit alone
+• Barely any questions, so you feel a bit alone

 • Not group excitement